zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 22.9.2022
 - all player`s possible path waypoints done
-- player moves on the board squares in the interval of 2 seconds
+- player moves on the board squares in the interval of 2 seconds, but not in the predefined paths

+23.9.2022
 - yellow player, green player, red player and blue player path DEFINED!
 - dummy player now can move through previosly predefined path!

- TO DO: fix bug when player reaches final waypoint!
+ TO DO: fix bug when player reaches final waypoint; make utilitty class for moving any HTML element